2019 Final GCSE Outcomes

 |Cohort||Lower Ability||Middle Ability||High Ability|

-It can be seen that lower ability students are achieving results around ½ of a grade above those similar students nationally, and the middle ability students around 1/3 of a grade above.
-We recognise that a major area of focus, and part of our partnership work with colleagues across The Gorse Academies Trust will involve supporting the higher rates of progress of our higher ability students in 2018-9 but we are pleased to say this cohort performed slightly better than similar students nationally in 2018.
+It can be seen that lower and middle ability students are achieving results around 1 grade above those similar students nationally.
+We recognise that a major area of focus, and part of our partnership work with colleagues across The GORSE Academies Trust will involve supporting the higher rates of progress of our higher ability students in 2019-20 but we are pleased to say this cohort performed better than similar students nationally in 2019.

 % achieving the English Baccalaureate

 At The GORSE Academies Trust we are committed to ensuring all our students can access a curriculum that is traditional in its high academic standards, including a good spread of GCSE options, including Modern Foreign Languages, whilst also catering to a vocational element.

 The Ebacc (English Baccalaureate) is a measure providing information about specific subject performance that includes the sciences, modern foreign languages and the humanities.
-At TFA we aim to encourage as many of our students as possible to study a modern foreign language.
+At The Farnley Academy we aim to encourage as many of our students as possible to study a modern foreign language.
 We believe that this is inherently valuable for them in developing certain skills, but may also provide an entry into varied careers involving working and communicating with people from foreign countries.
 In an increasingly interconnected world, this is a highly valuable skill-set to obtain.
-Our 2018 results show our entry was similar to the national average, and attainment was above the national average.
+Our 2019 results show our entry was similar to the national average, and attainment was above the national average.

 |The Farnley Academy||Leeds Average||National Average|